 To help meet this need, CELCIS, in partnership with the VSHT for Aberdeen City, convened a meeting with all local authority areas involved in the work to discuss the support needs of those in the role.
 Subsequently, the VSHT and CET Network was established, and has continued to meet regularly to share and discuss good practice, participation, policy, and objectives.

-Welcome from Linda O’Neill, Education Lead, CELCIS
+Welcome from Linda Peat, Education Lead, CELCIS

 Hello, and thank you for visiting our online resource showcasing the work of VSHTs in Scotland and the VSHT Network.